opentensor/developer-docs/docs/evm-tutorials/evm-on-subtensor.md

 ---
-title: "Bittensor vs Ethereum Smart Contracts"
+title: "Ethereum vs Bittensor EVM Smart Contracts"
 ---

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Bittensor vs Ethereum Smart Contracts
+# Ethereum vs Bittensor EVM Smart Contracts

 This document explains how EVM for Bittensor is different from EVM for Ethereum.